Substra/substra-documentation/src/CONTRIBUTING.md

 - Our **libraries** supports python 3.6 and newer
 - Our **applications** are written for python 3.6

-The Substra project tries to closely follow the official Python guideleines detailed in [PEP8](https://www.python.org/dev/peps/pep-0008/).
+The Substra project tries to closely follow the official Python guidelines detailed in [PEP8](https://www.python.org/dev/peps/pep-0008/).
 Please read it and follow it.

 You can check your code using [flake8](http://flake8.pycqa.org/en/latest/).